FREE SHIPPING on orders of $85 or more

 A great wave of Irish migration occurred during the 19th century as a direct result of English colonial rule and tight-fisted absentee landlords.
 Many of these Irish immigrants boarded passenger ships bound for North America.
 Those who migrated early enough were given land in either British North America or the United States; those who came in the late 19th century were typically employed in industrial centers as laborers.
 At whatever age they undertook the dangerous passage to North America, those Irish immigrants were essential to the speedy development of the two infant nations to which they arrived, whether they broke and settled land, helped build canals, bridges, and railroads, or produced products for consumer consumption.
 An examination of immigration and passenger lists has uncovered a large number of immigrants bearing the name Geary or one of its variants:

-Geary Settlers in the United States in the 17th Century
+Geary Settlers in United States in the 17th Century

-Geary Settlers in the United States in the 18th Century
+Geary Settlers in United States in the 18th Century

-Geary Settlers in the United States in the 19th Century
+Geary Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.